ajbarrows/resources/vacc/R_vacc/README.md

 		#SBATCH --partition=short			# use Bluemoon for lengthy jobs
 		#SBATCH --nodes=1					# number of compute nodes -- usually no need to change
-		#SBATCH --ntasks=2					# number of processor cores -- important for paralleized code
+		#SBATCH --ntasks=2					# number of processor cores -- important for parallelized code
 		#SBATCH --time=3:00					# expected job time: estimate this correctly.
 If too short, your job won't complete.
 		#SBATCH --mem=2G						# amount of RAM
 		#SBATCH --job-name=R_vacc_test	# job name for monitoring